xinchengcai/arke_application/README.md

    ```sh
    cargo run --release
    ```
-5. In command prompt 3, Navigate to server folder and start application server with the command below:
+5. In command prompt 3, Navigate to database_server folder and start application server with the command below:
    ```sh
    cargo run --release
    ```